openebs-archive/openebs-docs/docs/upgrade.md

       helm upgrade openebs stable/openebs
       ```

-   <font size="3">Using Customized Operator YAML or Helm Chart</font>
+   <font size="4">Using Customized Operator YAML or Helm Chart</font>

    As a first step, you must update your custom helm chart or YAML with 0.8.2 release tags and changes made in the values/templates.
 The changes in the latest release can be get from [here](https://github.com/helm/charts/blob/master/stable/openebs/values.yaml).
    After updating the YAML or helm chart or helm chart values, you can use the following command to upgrade the OpenEBS Operator.
+In the following example, use the exact release name which you have used during the initial OpenEBS installation.

    ```
-   helm upgrade -f values.yml stable/openebs
+   helm upgrade openebs -f values.yml stable/openebs
    ```